 Data Integrity and Purpose Limitation: LIS takes reasonable steps to insure that: (a) its use of personal data is consistent/compatible with the purpose for which it was intended and (b) data is reliable for its intended use, accurate, complete and current.
 LIS is not able to verify the integrity of transferred, Client-provided personal data.
 As such, LIS must rely on Clients who in all cases have final responsibility for the accuracy, completeness and currency of personal data for which they are the source and originator.
 LIS may be required to disclose an individual's personal information in response to a lawful request by public authorities, including to meet national security and/or law enforcement requirements.

 Recourse Enforcement and Liability: The LIS Data Privacy Officer is responsible for compliance with and enforcement of this Policy.
 Citizens of the EU who have questions or concerns regarding this Policy should contact the LIS Data Privacy Officer at the address listed below.
 LIS is committed to remedy any issue arising out of its failure to comply with the EU-US Privacy Shield and will respond in a timely manner.
-Where a concern is unresolved through: (a) the Client organization for whom you work (who compiled and transferred personal data to LIS) or (b) the LIS internal process, LIS has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to BBB EU Privacy Shield, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
+Where a concern is unresolved through: (a) the Client organization for whom you work (who compiled and transferred personal data to LIS) or (b) the LIS internal process, LIS has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to BBB EU Privacy Shield, a non-profit alternative dispute resolution provider located in the United States and operated by the administered by the BBB National Programs, Inc.

 If you are a citizen of the EU and do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information or to file a complaint.
 Please note that if your complaint is not resolved through these channels, and under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.